Bake or Break

 Share this:

-26 Comments on “White Chocolate Chip Blondies”
+26 Comments on “White Chocolate Blondies”

 1. Whoa… as always, we are on similiar wavelengths… I just made some white chocolate chip blondies on Sunday!
 These sound good though… I love macadamia nuts!